-I support issuance of this Order in large part.
-I welcome the important and statutorily protected opportunity for interested members of the public to participate in our hearing process and to have their concerns heard.
-This notice begins that public process and is, therefore, an important milestone in that respect.
+I support issuance of this notice and order in part.
+As I explained in my separate statement for the Areva notice, I welcome the opportunity for interested members of the public to participate in our hearing process and to have their concerns about the proposed facility heard.
+I have, however, the same concerns with this hearing notice as I expressed with regard to the Areva notice.